Updated on July 5, 2024

 This is part 1 of the review of asthma.
 In this article, Rinta Rajan explaining about the pathophysiology, triggers and severity of asthma.

-When you are talking about NCLEX-RN, HAAD, MOH and DHA or any Govt exams for a nursing officer in India, a very common condition that often comes up are Asthma.
+When you are talking about NCLEX-RN, HAAD, MOH and DHA or any Govt exams for a nursing officer in India, a very common condition that often comes up is Asthma.
 Before we get started I would like to inform you that the topic review of Asthma is in two parts.
-In this article, Part 1 we will be dealing with certain aspects of Asthma and part 2 will be dealing with the rest of the nursing management, medical management interview questions or discussions about Asthma.
+In this article, Part 1 we will be dealing with certain aspects of Asthma and Part 2 will deal with the rest of the nursing management, medical management interview questions or discussions about Asthma.

 What is Asthma?

-Asthma is basically a chronic inflammatory disorder that causes obstruction in the small airways.
+Asthma is a chronic inflammatory disorder that obstructs the small airways.
 This is primarily a problem of the smaller airways In the image you can see the larger Airways and smaller airways.

 Asthma symptoms – closer view of layers